7xbeast/DomSnipe/README.md

 ## Features

-- Enumerates subdomains using `assetfinder`.
+1.Enumerates subdomains using `assetfinder`.
-- - Checks for live subdomains with `httprobe`.
+2.Checks for live subdomains with `httprobe`.
-  - - Filters and sorts live subdomains.
+3.Filters and sorts live subdomains.

-    -  ## Requirements
+## Requirements

-    -  - Go (for installing `assetfinder` and `httprobe`)
-       - - Basic knowledge of command-line tools
+1.Go (for installing `assetfinder` and `httprobe`) 2.Basic knowledge of command-line tools